actoron/jadex/docs/mkdocs/docs/AC Tool Guide/11 Test Center.md

-<span>Chapter 11 - Test Center</span>
+Chapter 11 - Test Center
 =====================================

 ![11 Test Center@testcenter\_ov.png](testcenter_ov.png)

 The test center can be used to execute component unit tests within test suites.
-Therefore, the tool is very similar to the well known visual <span class="wikiexternallink">[JUnit](http://www.junit.org/)</span> test environment.
+Therefore, the tool is very similar to the well known visual [JUnit](http://www.junit.org/)  test environment.
 The test center mainly consists of three areas (cf. screenshot above).
 A model tree on the left, a test suite view on the upper right and a test suite report on the lower right.
 The general scheme the tool is used consists of the following steps:

 1. Select the folders in which your tests reside.
 2. Select the test cases and add them to the current test suite.